 We know little about how the COVID-19 pandemic will end, especially in terms of the number of deaths and the effects on the global economy.
-But one thing seems to be emerging: the coronavirus is acting as an accelerator, and life after the coronavirus will be profoundly different.
+But one thing seems to emerge: the coronavirus is acting as an accelerator, and life after the coronavirus will be profoundly different.

 It will create a much more fragmented, decentralized and devolved world in which paradoxically we will feel more connected than ever, while maintaining our literal and symbolic distance from each other.